-As of September 30, 2008, we had 11 issued U.S. and eight issued foreign technology related patents, and have several pending U.S. and foreign patent applications.
-The term of our issued U.S. and foreign patents runs through the period 2019 to 2024.
-Most of our issued patents were acquired by our principal operating subsidiary, VirnetX, Inc., from Science Applications International Corporation, or SAIC, pursuant to an Assignment Agreement dated December 21, 2006, and a Patent License and Assignment Agreement dated August 12, 2005, as amended on November 2, 2006, including documents prepared pursuant to the November amendment, and as further amended on March 12, 2008.
-We are required to make payments to SAIC based on the revenue generated from our ownership or use of the patents assigned to us by SAIC.
-Minimum annual royalty payments of \$50,000 are due beginning in 2008.
+As of September 30, 2009, we had 12 issued U.S. technology related patents and eight issued foreign technology related patents.
+In addition, we have several pending U.S. and foreign patent applications.
+The expiration dates of our issued U.S. and foreign patents run from 2019 to 2024.
+Most of our issued patents were acquired by our principal operating subsidiary, VirnetX Inc., from Science Applications International Corporation ("SAIC").
+We are required to make payments to SAIC based on the revenue generated from our ownership or use of these patents.
+Minimum annual royalty payments of \$50,000 began to be payable starting in 2008, and we have made payments of \$50,000 in each of February 2008 and January 2009.
 Royalty amounts vary depending upon the type of revenue generating activities, and certain royalty categories are subject to maximums and other limitations.
+SAIC is entitled to receive a portion of the proceed revenues, monies or any form of consideration paid for the acquisition of VirnetX or from the settlement of certain patent infringement claims of ours.
 We have granted SAIC a security interest in some of our intellectual property, including the patents and patent applications we obtained from SAIC, to secure these payment obligations.